MrYsLab/python_banyan/docs/examples_intro.md

 ```

 Line 57 through 59 constitutes the parameter list for the \__init__ method.
-Notice that all of the parameters contain default values, and in most cases accepting the defaults
+Notice that all of the parameters contain default values.
+In most cases accepting the defaults
 is all that you need.

-Lines 63 through 83 documents the parameters (and are discussed below).
+Lines 64 through 85 documents each the parameters and are discussed below,

 ##### back_plane_ip_address
 The default for this parameter is *None*.
-The component will discover the IP
+The component will discover the
-address of the local computer and assume that the backplane is also running on this
+ local computer's IP address and assume that the backplane
+ is also running on this computer.
-computer.
-If the component is running on a computer different from the one that the backplane is running,
+ Suppose the component is running on a computer other than the one that the backplane is running on.
-then this parameter will need to match the IP address of the backplane.
+ In that case, this parameter will need to match the IP address of the running backplane.

 ```
     64	        :param back_plane_ip_address: banyan_base back_planeIP Address -